mmichaelis/hamcrest-nextdeed/README.md

 [![Apache License, Version 2.0][license-badge]][license] [![Java Version][java-badge]][java]

-I am a fan of Hamcrest and its logo which actually emphasizes the clever wordplay.
-I like the ease of use of Hamcrest, its easy extensibility and its great approach of creating failure reports which sometimes do not even require to set an assertion message.
+I am a fan of [Hamcrest][] and its logo which actually emphasizes the clever wordplay.
+I like the ease of use of [Hamcrest][], its easy extensibility and its great approach of creating failure reports which sometimes do not even require to set an assertion message.

 *Hamcrest &mdash; Next Deed* is an extension to Hamcrest and especially its library for even more matchers you may find useful.